PatzEdi/Stockstir/README.md

 - Includes a tool to create logs of the data gathered if needed, and does so by writing the data to a file at a specified directory of your choice.
 - Includes the ability to make requests with random user agents (up to 24 different agents).
 - Parameter customization of Stockstir objects (more information in the documentation).
+- Command line interface (CLI) for quick stock price lookups directly from your terminal.
 - Error handling in case of wrong inputs.
 - Many more features listed in the documentation.
 ## **Why?**